Parsimonious Compactly Supported Covariance Models in the Gauss Hypergeometric Class: Identifiability, Reparameterizations, and Asymptotic Properties: A real data application

 \section{A real data application}

-We consider data from WorldClim (\texttt{www.worldclim.org}), a global database of high spatial resolution weather and climate data for the years 1970--2000, which can be downloaded using the R package \texttt{geodata} \citep{geodata}.
-Specifically, we analyze mean temperature data for September observed at 725,330 georeferenced locations across Madagascar.
-To make ML estimation feasible, we select a random sample of 3,500 locations and perform the analysis using a UTM projection.
+We consider data from WorldClim (\texttt{www.worldclim.org}), which provides high-resolution gridded climate surfaces for 1970--2000 \citep{FickHijmans2017} and can be accessed in \textsf{R} via \texttt{geodata} \citep{geodata}.
+We analyze September mean temperature over Madagascar.
+The full dataset consists of 725,330 grid-cell predictions obtained by interpolating weather-station data using thin-plate splines with geographic and satellite-derived covariates \citep{FickHijmans2017}.
+To make ML estimation computationally feasible, we randomly sample 3,500 grid cells and use UTM-projected coordinates.

-Following \cite{Li:Zhang:2011}, we first detrend the data using splines to remove the cyclic patterns of both variables along the two coordinates.
-We then treat the residuals \( y(\bm{s}_i) \), \( i = 1, \ldots, 3500 \), as realizations from a zero-mean RF $\{Y(\ss): \ss \in D \}$.
-Figure \ref{caso}, from left to right, depicts the colored map, the boxplot, and the empirical semivariogram of the residuals.
-The graphics suggest that a weakly stationary RF with a marginal distribution capable of modeling heavy tails is potentially an appropriate model for our data.
+Following \cite{Li:Zhang:2011}, the data are first detrended using spline regression to remove large-scale spatial trends.
+The residuals \( y(\mathbf{s}_i), i=1,\ldots,3500 \), are then treated as observations from a zero-mean RF \( \{Y(\mathbf{s}): \mathbf{s}\in D\} \).
+Figure~\ref{caso} displays the spatial map of the residuals and the empirical semivariogram.
+The plots suggest that a weakly stationary RF with a potentially heavy-tailed marginal distribution provides a reasonable modeling framework.